-You may be enjoying blossoms or digging out the piles of snow, no matter what your current situation is, an RV season is not far.
+You may enjoy blossoms or digging out piles of snow, but no matter your current situation, RV season is not far.
 If the spring has sprung, it’s time to de-winterize your RV!

-Moreover, in a cold climate, changing your trailer’s antifreeze is crucial as it prepares your camper for a cold-weather.
+Moreover, changing your trailer’s antifreeze is crucial in a cold climate as it prepares your camper for cold weather.
 Winterizing protects your trailer’s plumbing system from freezing.

 If you do not add antifreeze, the water in the water lines and tanks can freeze.
 Hence, the expansion of water may burst fittings and lines.

-So, can RV Antifreeze go down the drain?
-RV Antifreeze used on your RV water lines can be safely dumped down the drain, its nontoxic, and is in fact used in many cosmetics.
+RV Antifreeze used on your RV water lines can be safely dumped down the drain; it’s non-toxic and is used in many cosmetics.
 Automotive antifreeze (Ethylene Glycol) is toxic and should be disposed of safely.

 What Should You Know About RV Antifreeze?

-Antifreeze or engine coolant combine with water and maintain the engine’s temperature.
-It significantly lowers the water’s freezing temperature and also raises the water’s boiling point.
+Antifreeze or engine coolant combines with water and maintains the engine’s temperature.
+It significantly lowers the water’s freezing temperature and raises its boiling point.

 When the temperature fluctuates, the coolant in the engine stabilizes the temperature.
 Moreover, this deicing fluid also wards off corrosion.